-We’ve lived in Tampa Bay since 2004, almost 16 years and we haven’t regretted our decision to move to Florida ever since we put everything on the moving truck and drove 16 hours from Washing, D.C. with our chocolate lab Charlie.
+We’ve lived in Tampa Bay since 2004, almost 16 years and we haven’t regretted our decision to move to Florida ever since we put everything on the moving truck and drove 16 hours from Washington, D.C. with our chocolate lab Charlie.

 The reason we moved was the weather and cheap real estate.
 We bought a house in the second year, started a business and we’ve never looked back.

-That’s the reason many other people move to Florida.
+That’s the main reason many other people move to Florida.
 The population in Florida has added almost 6 million people since 2000.

 The main driver of the economy is tourism, healthcare, and agriculture.
 But with the current gig economy, many people who relocate to Florida are self-employed.